emlllano/quasarSimulation/README.md

 <p1>simple quasar simulation made with unreal engine 5, niagara</p1>

-The particle system is running fully on the CPU, could serve as an excellent benchmark. (reaches the limit of 2.7 million particles defined by the engine) Uses Vulkan as the renderer.
+The particle system is running fully on the CPU, could serve as an excellent benchmark. (reaches the limit of 2.7 million instances defined by the engine) Uses Vulkan as the renderer.
 FPS counter added.